uoenoplab/xo/nginx/README.md

 mkdir -p /tmp/cores
 ```

 4. Configure the handoff targets, edit `conf/xo.conf`, put the IP address of the backend servers as `handoff_target`.
+Change `handoff_ifname` of the interface name of the host you are running on.

-5. On every server machines, setup the eBPF programs and tc by running `./reset.sh`.
-Change the inerface name (`IFNAME`) in the script.
+5. On every server machines, setup the eBPF programs and tc by running `./reset.sh (IFNAME)`.
+Change the inerface name (`IFNAME`) in the argument, to the actual name of the interface where you are running the script.
+This must be the same interafce you used in step 4.

-6. Run the code on every server, including frontend and backends.
+6. Run the code on every server, including frontend and backends:
 ```bash
 ./objs/nginx -c `pwd`/conf/xo.conf
 ```